Last updated on June 28th, 2019

 (b) the principal place of business and actual place of accrual of profits remain predominately outside Canada.

 Accordingly, the general criteria to be a Business Visitor is that:

 (a) the employee must not intend to enter the Canadian labour market;

 (b) the employee’s activity must be international in scope; and

 (c) the primary source of the worker’s remuneration should remain outside Canada, the principal place of the worker’s employer should be outside of Canada, and the accrual of profits of the worker’s employer should be outside of Canada.

 Typical examples of business activities include, but are not limited to, consultation, negotiation, discussion, research, participation in educational, professional, or business conventions, or meetings and soliciting business.
 As well, a person attending a meeting as a member of a board of directors may enter as a business visitor.

 The following is an example of an approval under the Business Visitor category.
 It also answers the often asked question of whether a foreigner who owns a business in Canada needs a work permit to simply meet with his Canadian staff.
 Please note that this was not my file, as it is not my practice to post my files on this blog.
 Rather, this was obtained through an Access to Information Act request.

 Intra-Company Trainees and Trainers

 IRPR s.
 187(2)(b) is not as well known as it should be.
-As noted above, it provides that foreign nationals who are receiving or giving training within a Canadian parent or subsidiary of the corporation that employs them outside of Canada, does not require a work permit.
+It provides that foreign nationals who are receiving or giving training within a Canadian parent or subsidiary of the corporation that employs them outside of Canada does not require a work permit.